Crowd preference

 October ⭐

-12–21°C north / 19–26°C southTruffle season in Umbria (Norcia) and Piedmont (Alba White Truffle Festival).
-Autumn foliage in the Dolomites and Tuscan hills.
-Southern Italy still very warm.
-Budget month with excellent food events.
+12–21°C north / 19–26°C southTruffle season in Umbria (Norcia) and Piedmont (Alba White Truffle Festival - one of Italy's great food festivals).
+Autumn foliage in the Dolomites and Tuscan rolling hills.
+Southern Italy still very warm with good weather.
+Low season pricing beginning.
+Harvest festivals and food festivals throughout the month across rural areas.

 November

 7–16°C north / 14–21°C southGetting cooler.
-Olive harvest across central Italy.
+Olive harvest across central Italy's rural areas.
 Acqua alta begins in Venice (atmospheric, not catastrophic).
-Some coastal areas closing.
-Southern Italy (Sicily, Puglia) still mild and excellent.
+Some coastal popular destinations closing.
+Southern Italy (Sicily, Puglia) still mild with pleasant weather.
+Off season rates at many hotels across northern major cities.
+Fewer tourists than any other reasonable travel month.

 December

-4–12°C north / 10–18°C southChristmas markets in Trentino, Bolzano, and Rome.
-Festive atmosphere in Florence and Rome.
-Early December good value; Christmas week prices spike.
-Ski season launching in the Alps.
+4–12°C north / 10–18°C southChristmas markets in Trentino, Bolzano, and Rome - some of the best Christmas markets outside Germany.
+Christmas Day festive atmosphere in Florence and Rome.
+Early December good value; Christmas week prices spike at many hotels.
+Snow sports season launching in mountain resorts.
+Winter months but wonderful time for Christmas atmosphere.

 Shoulder Season Prices vs Peak